smart-data-models/dataModel.S4BLDG/TransportElement/doc/spec.md

         model: https://schema.org/Text
         type: Property
     capacityPeople:
-      description: Property.
-Capacity of the transportation element measured in numbers of person.
+      description: Capacity of the transportation element measured in numbers of person
       type: number
       x-ngsi:
         type: Property
     capacityWeight:
-      description: Property.
-Capacity of the transport element measured by weight.
-Usually measured in kilograms (kg) or grams (g).
+      description: Capacity of the transport element measured by weight.
+Usually measured in kilograms (kg) or grams (g)
       type: number
       x-ngsi:
         type: Property
     dataProvider:
-      description: A sequence of characters identifying the provider of the harmonised data entity.
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
       description: Entity creation timestamp.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
       description: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi: